Psychological Intern, Counseling & Psychological Services, Students Affairs

 Current UC employees must apply internally via SuccessFactors > http://bit.ly/UCEMPL

 Founded in 1819, the University of Cincinnati ranks among the nation's best urban public research universities.
-Home to more than 47,000 students, 10,500 faculty and staff and 330,000 alumni, UC combines a Top 35 research university with a physical setting The New York Times calls "the most ambitious campus design program in the country."
+Home to over 50,000 students, 11,000 faculty and staff and 332,000 alumni, UC combines a Top 35 public research university with a physical setting The New York Times calls "the most ambitious campus design program in the country."

-With the launch of Next Lives Here, the Cincinnati Innovation District, a $100 million JobsOhio investment, eight straight years of record enrollment, worldwide leadership in cooperative education, a dynamic academic health center and entry into the Big 12 athletic conference, UC's momentum has never been stronger.
-UC's annual budget tops $1.6 billion and its endowment totals $1.9 billion.
+With the launch of Next Lives Here, the Cincinnati Innovation District, a $100 million JobsOhio investment, nine straight years of record enrollment, global leadership in cooperative education, a dynamic academic health center and entry into the Big 12 Conference, UC's momentum has never been stronger.
+UC's annual budget tops $1.65 billion and its endowment totals $1.8 billion.

 Job Overview